spectrocloud/librarium/docs/docs-content/byoos/image-builder/build-image.md

 ---
-sidebar_label: "Generic Workflow"
+sidebar_label: "Build Image"
-title: "Generic Workflow"
+title: "Build Image"
 description:
   "Learn how to build a custom image for your infrastructure provider and use it to deploy a Kubernetes cluster."
 icon: ""